oracle-samples/vbcs-samples/README.md

 This application presents 3 levels of master-detail on a single page.

-### navigationTabs

-Sample application with tabs in the header area used for navigation between pages.

 ### webServiceConsumption

 This sample shows how to consume an external REST API and create custom UI to interact with the data from that API.